 22.2 MCL Medics may at any time assign or transfer its rights under the Agreement and may sub contract or delegate in any manner any or all of its obligations under the Agreement, upon notice to the Client, to a subsidiary, parent, related company or affiliate of MCL Medics.

 22.3 A person who is not a Party hereto has no right under applicable law or statute to enforce or enjoy the benefit of any term herein except as expressly provided herein.

 22.4 Any and all legal actions and claims arising under this Agreement shall be time barred unless written notice thereof is received by MCL Medics within one (1) year of the date of the event giving rise to such actions or claims.

-No supplement, modification, amendment or waiver of Agreement shall be binding unless it is in writing and signed by authorized agents of MCL Medics.
+23.1 No supplement, modification, amendment or waiver of Agreement shall be binding unless it is in writing and signed by authorised agents of MCL Medics.

 24. AGREEMENT TO PREVAIL

 24.1 Unless expressly stated in a set of separate terms and conditions forming part of this Agreement executed by both Parties, this Agreement shall prevail to the extent that there is any inconsistency or ambiguity between this Agreement and the provisions of any other document (including any subsequent Purchase Order or similar documents) forming part of the Agreement.